-(For elaboration of the conceptual difference between specific body sensation and emotionally loaded body experience containing a mix of sensations, emotions and thoughtpatterns - read the article: "Resource Oriented Skill Training as a Psychotherapeutic Method" 2007).
+(The conceptual difference between specific body sensation and emotionally loaded body experience containing a mix of sensations, emotions and thought-patterns is elaborated in the article: "Resource Oriented Skill Training as a Psychotherapeutic Method" 2007).

-Neutrality, acceptance and curiousity are key when observing sensations and experiences released by the exercises.
-Observe what happens to you bodily and emotionally, name it and explore simultaneously how you find a neutral, accepting, curious attitude to observe yourself with.
+Neutrality, acceptance and curiosity are key when observing sensations and experiences released by the exercises.
+Observe what happens to you bodily and emotionally, name it and explore simultaneously how you find a neutral, accepting, curios attitude to observe yourself with.